 I don’t know a girl who doesn’t love a Valentine’s Day bouquet.
 This year, take the pressure off your significant other and treat yourself to some flowers that can do double duty as your dinner centerpiece.
 Or to save money, head to the supermarket and find an inexpensive bunch to display in a vase.
 I often prefer a bunch of a single type of flower vs. a mixed bouquet.
 Skip the expensive roses and try something different like my favorite alstroemeria which lasts forever!

 4. Light some candles

 Nothing sets the mood more than candlelight.
 Just a couple small candles will do.
 I chose two beautiful red glass candles from Leighelena.
 They were the perfect touch for our dinner table and are long-lasting so can be used again and again to add a soft glow to your home.

 5. Get some great takeout

 Just because you aren’t going out to a restaurant doesn’t mean you have to cook!
 I say keep the cooking to a minimum by getting your favorite takeout or a few prepared dishes.
+This is a great way to support your favorite local restaurants without going out.
 I chose a charcuterie board from Cured at the Pearl, featuring some of their amazing cured meats and sausages paired with jams, pickles, mustards, and delicious flat bread crackers.
 You can choose from three different sizes making it practically a meal on its own.

 For dessert, I picked up some pink and red macarons from Bakery Lorraine.
 So pretty!